Canadians are known for maple, so to celebrate Canada Day, these mini muffins have maple in the batter and in the glaze too!

 This year, we’ll be spending the long weekend in the country.
 (Well, it’s country to us!)
 Just recently, John.e and I bought a house about three hours drive northeast of Toronto.
 If you’ve spent much time at Lord Byron’s Kitchen, you will have read about our longing to bid the city farewell and move into a farmhouse.
 Well, even though the farmhouse dream didn’t come true, we came a very close second!

-I think this may be the first time I mentioned purchase of a home on the blog.
+I think this is the first time I mentioned purchase of a home on the blog.
 The plans for Canada Day weekend – and almost every weekend in the coming months – is to clean, renovate, paint, etc., until we get the 160-year old country home looking and feeling the way we want it to be.
 It’s going to be a labour of love, but I’m sure the hard work will be all worth it once it’s move-in ready.

 Whatever you do, however you celebrate, do so with something that’s white and red – even if it’s just sprinkles!
 Eat Canadian-inspired and themed food and eat lots of it!
 Lastly, stay safe and have fun!
 Happy Canada Day, Dear Reader!!